ooni/ooni.org/content/support/faq.md

 ### What is OONI Explorer?

 [OONI Explorer](https://explorer.ooni.org/) is an open data resource on internet censorship around the world.
-It hosts millions of OONI measurements collected from more than 200 countries since 2012.
+It hosts more than a billion OONI measurements collected from more than 200 countries since 2012.
 Every day, hundreds of thousands of new OONI measurements are openly published on OONI Explorer from around the world.